-Light Power on Self | emLightsPowerOnSelfMult - Controls the light intensity over the simulator's own smoke.
+Light Power on Self | emLightsPowerOnSelfMult - Controls the light intensity over the Volume Grid's own smoke.
 This will not change the intensity and color of the fire itself; only the illumination over the smoke is affected.

-Light Power on Scene | emLightsPowerMult - Controls the light intensity over all scene objects except the Phoenix Simulator itself.
+Light Power on Scene | emLightsPowerMult - Controls the light intensity over all scene objects except the Volume Grid itself.

 Self Shadowing | emLightsSelfShadow - Enables self-shadowing of the smoke from the fire's light.
 If enabled, the smoke will obstruct the path of light from the fire, creating a much more realistic look but decreasing rendering performance.
-To gain back the rendering speed, set Self-Shadowing to Gridbased and decrease the Light Grid Resolution (%) parameter to reduce the number of generated lights.
+To gain back the rendering speed, set Self-Shadowing to Grid-based and decrease the Light Grid Resolution (%) parameter to reduce the number of generated lights.
 See the Self-Shadowing example.

-None - Smoke will not obstruct the light propagation and will be brightly lit.
+None - Smoke does not obstruct the light propagation and it is brightly lit.

 Ray-traced - The simulator's smoke will be illuminated by the fire's light sources using precise but slow ray-tracing.
 Note that the fire lights always illuminate the rest of the scene using ray-tracing.
 This mode is physically correct and takes into account non-transparent obstacles inside the Phoenix volume, but requires intense computation and can take considerable time to render and clear the noise from the image.
-Grid-based - The self-illumination of the smoke will be calculated separately from the light that the simulator casts on the scene using an approximate fast formula.
-While Ray-traced may produce noise, this mode has no such effect - the resulting illumination on the smoke is always smooth.
-However, any obstacles inside the Phoenix volume are ignored by this mode and will not cast shadows on the smoke from the simulator's own light.
-The Light Grid Resolution (%) parameter can be used to lower the resolution of the light grid and further speed up the illumination process.
+Grid-based - The self-illumination of the smoke will be calculated separately from the light that the Volume Grid casts on the scene using an approximate fast formula.
+While Raytraced may produce noise, this mode has no such effect - the resulting illumination on the smoke is always smooth.
+However, any obstacles inside the volume are ignored by this mode and will not cast shadows on the smoke from the Volume Grid's own light.
+The Light Grid Resolution (%) para meter can be used to lower the resolution of the light grid and further speed up the illumination process.
 Reducing the grid will generally produce smoother self-illumination.
 Note that using Grid-based self-shadowing requires additional memory, so beware of high RAM usage with high resolution grids or many copied or instanced volumes.

 Light Grid Resolution (%) | emLightsGrid - Specifies the resolution of the light grid as a percentage of the fire grid's resolution.
 Perfect illumination from fire could be achieved by placing a light in each fire cell, but this could take a tremendous amount of time to render and such accuracy is usually not necessary to approximate the fire's illumination convincingly.
 In order to speed up rendering, a separate light grid is created internally which can have a lower resolution than the fire grid, and this light grid is populated with one Omni light per each cell.
 The lower resolution (and thus fewer lights) speeds up rendering at the expense of some illumination detail, which might not always be visible anyway.
-At a value of 100, the light grid has the same resolution as the fire grid.
-The smaller the Light Resolution is, the smoother the illumination becomes and the faster the rendering is.
+At a value of 100, the light Resolution is, the smoother the illumination becomes and the faster the rendering is.
 However, at very low values the fire might not blend well with the light it casts on the smoke.
 See the Grid Reduction example.

-Light Cut-off | emLightsCutoff - This is a V-Ray specific control that works the same as the VRayLight cutoff parameter.
-This parameter specifies a threshold for the light intensity, below which the light will not be computed.
-This can be useful to limit the effect of the Phoenix light to some distance around the simulator.
+Light Cut-off | emLightsCutoff - This parameter works the same as the V-Ray Light cutoff parameter.
+It specifies a threshold for the light intensity, below which the light will not be computed.
+This can be useful to limit the effect of the light to some distance around the simulator.
 Larger values cut away more light; lower values make the light range larger.
 At 0.0, the light will be calculated for all surfaces, but the rendering could slow down significantly.
-Note that you need to reduce this parameter is sharp circular banding artifacts become visible.